d-lynch95/Blue_Ocean_Travel/README.md

   - As a new user I want to contact the company to create a personalised itinerary
   - As a new user I want to enjoy the experience and return to make another booking

+### E-Commerce Business Model

+ - Blue Ocean Travel is an online ecommerce website.
+The websit is targeted towards backpackers travelling in Australia.
+The website makes use of short tail and long tail keywords to try and improve its search engine rankings.
+Users can purchase a single tour on the website or they can contact the company directly to have a custom itinerary created for them.
+Users can add items to their bag to purchase now or they can add items to their wishlist if they wanted to purchase them later.
+The payment function is built using stripe and allows users to process payment with ease and then recieve email confirmation that their tour has been booked.

+ - The model is built off ease of use.
+Backpackers are now educated consumers and know exactly what they want.
+This website is designed to give users useful concise information and comes with a very short booking journey in an attempt to increase conversions.

+  - The website was designed mobile first as the majority of backpackers are travellig with only their smart phones.

+  - The business model is dedicated to delivering unique and wonderful experiences to backpackers.
+This business organises niche activities on specified dates to help backpackers connect with likeminded people while getting away from the monotony of ordinary day trips.

 ## Design

 ### Font